gpt-oss-20b · large language models

 Choosing the Right GPU(s)

 - AMD Radeon RX 7900 XTX/XT – 24 GB/20 GB GDDR6.
-AMD’s high-end RDNA 3 cards are also an option.
+AMD's previous-gen RDNA 3 cards remain solid options.
 A 7900 XTX (24 GB) or XT (20 GB) can host the model similarly.
-AMD’s ROCm support for MOE models is improving, but using PyTorch on RTX is currently more straightforward.
-Microbenchmarks showed a 7800 XT (16 GB) achieving ~32 tokens/sec on simple prompts ( www.microcenter.com).
+AMD's ROCm support for MoE models has continued to improve.
+Microbenchmarks showed a 7800 XT (16 GB) achieving ~32 tokens/sec on simple prompts ([11]).

-GPU Model | VRAM | Key Features |
+| GPU Model | VRAM | Key Features |

-NVIDIA RTX 4090 | 24 GB | ~1000+ GB/s bandwidth, top-tier single-GPU perf ( www.theregister.com) |
+| NVIDIA RTX 4090 | 24 GB | ~1,000+ GB/s bandwidth, excellent availability ([6]) |

-NVIDIA RTX 3090 Ti | 24 GB | Strong performance, proven with MXFP4 quant ( medium.com) |
+| NVIDIA RTX 3090 Ti | 24 GB | Strong performance, proven with MXFP4 quant ([9]) |

-AMD Radeon 7900 XTX/XT | 24/20 GB | Good VRAM and speed (ROCm support) |
+| AMD Radeon 7900 XTX/XT | 24/20 GB | Good VRAM and speed (ROCm support) |

-NVIDIA A6000 (Quadro) | 48 GB | Pro card (ECC+NVLink), ideal but very expensive |
+| NVIDIA A6000 (Quadro) | 48 GB | Pro card (ECC+NVLink), ideal but very expensive |

 CPU, Memory, and Motherboard

 Beyond the GPU, the CPU and system RAM ensure smooth data feeding.
 For strictly inference, GPU does most of the heavy lifting, but a strong CPU (with many fast cores) helps handle preprocessing, tokenization, and any CPU-only workload (like running a retrieval system or orchestrating multiple GPUs).
-A modern multi-core processor is recommended: for example, an AMD Ryzen 9 7950X or Intel Core i9-14900K (8–16 cores) can be plenty.
-For absolute just-right
+A modern multi-core processor is recommended: for example, an AMD Ryzen 9 9950X, Intel Core Ultra 9 285K, or Intel Core i9-14900K (8–24 cores) can be plenty.
+Intel's Arrow Lake Core Ultra 9 285K (24 cores, up to 5.70 GHz) is notable for including a built-in NPU for AI workloads ([13]).
+For absolute just-right builds, workstation CPUs (AMD Threadripper or Intel Xeon W/EPYC) offer even more PCIe lanes and memory channels ([14]) ([15]).
+Puget Systems notes that server-grade platforms like Xeon/EPYC (or Threadripper PRO) are ideal for LLM work, due to their abundant PCIe lanes (for multiple GPUs) and high memory bandwidth ([14]) ([15]).
+In practice, however, many builders get by with a high-end consumer CPU with 16+ threads.

 The motherboard should match the CPU and have slot capacity for your GPU(s).
 A board with PCIe 4.0/5.0 x16 slots (and >1-slot spacing) is key.
 Ensure it has enough memory slots for the RAM you want.
 If you plan multiple GPUs, look for an E-ATX or XL-ATX board that can physically hold two or more double-wide cards and provides sufficient x16/x8 lanes.

 System RAM is also important – not for model weights (those go on GPU), but for offloaded parameters, context caching, and overall stability.
-The Register’s coverage of GPT-OSS notes that 24 GB system RAM is the bare minimum if not using a GPU ( www.theregister.com).
+The Register’s coverage of GPT-OSS notes that 24 GB system RAM is the bare minimum if not using a GPU ([5]).
 In our GPU-rich rig, 32–64 GB of DDR5 is recommended.
-Developers report that 16 GB of RAM is “really the floor for what’s needed” with GPT-OSS-20B ( theoutpost.ai); stepping up to 32 GB or 64 GB greatly reduces the risk of out-of-memory crashes and can improve performance (larger L2 cache, more headroom for offloading, etc.).
+Developers report that 16 GB of RAM is “really the floor for what’s needed” with GPT-OSS-20B ([16]); stepping up to 32 GB or 64 GB greatly reduces the risk of out-of-memory crashes and can improve performance (larger L2 cache, more headroom for offloading, etc.).
 We therefore suggest at least 32 GB RAM on a fast dual- or quad-channel kit.
 (If you plan heavy multitasking or memory-intensive tool use, 64 GB is safer.)
 Opt for high-frequency DDR4/DDR5 modules and enable the platform’s fast memory mode (XMP/EXPO) to maximize bandwidth.

 Example Component Set